Cynthia A. Kierner

 Professor

-U.S. History: Colonial and revolutionary America; early republic; Old South; women and gender
+U.S. History: Colonial and revolutionary America; early republic; Old South; women and gender; disasters in history

 Cindy Kierner received her Ph.D. from the University of Virginia in 1986.
-A specialist in the fields of early America, women and gender, and early southern history, she is the author or editor of six books and many articles.
+A specialist in the fields of early America, women and gender, and early southern history, she is the author or editor of eight books and many articles.
 Kierner is an OAH Distinguished Lecturer and past president of the Southern Association for Women Historians (SAWH), and she has served on several editorial boards.
-Her research has received support from the American Historical Association, the Virginia Historical Society, the Library Company of Philadelphia, and the National Endowment for the Humanities.
-She joined the department in 2008 and became Director of the Ph.D.
-Program in August 2010.
+Her research has received support from the American Historical Association, the Virginia Historical Society, the Library Company of Philadelphia, the American Antiquarian Society, and the National Endowment for the Humanities.

 Current Research